 Total | $4,432,548 |

-Local Arts Service Organizations (LASOs) support the City of Toronto’s Strong Neighbourhoods Strategy in underserved geographic areas as well as the 2018-2022 Economic Development and Culture Divisional Strategy of inclusion and equity in neighbourhoods outside the core.
-They provide inclusive and affordable opportunities community members to engage with arts and culture programming and events.
+Local Arts Service Organizations (LASOs) support the City of Toronto’s Culture Connects: An Action Plan for Culture in Toronto and the Toronto Strong Neighbourhoods Strategy, providing responsive programming and services in underserved geographic areas outside the core.
+They provide inclusive and affordable opportunities for community members to engage with arts and culture programming and events.
 As service organizations, the LASOs provide artists and organizations with learning, professional development, exhibition, performance and employment opportunities, as well as project support.
 The LASOs operate from an inclusive, anti-oppressive framework and are committed to advancing diversity, equity and inclusion.
 There are six LASOs receiving municipal funding:

 LASOs are important building blocks for healthy and cohesive communities providing hubs for community arts programs, services and engagement.
 As anchor community arts organizations in Toronto, they promote the arts at the local level, making culture a part of the daily fabric of community living.